Late-time asymptotics for geometric wave equations with inverse-square potentials: The main results and ideas

 which, in contrast with \eqref{eq:iledaneg}, has \underline{no} extra term with growing $r$-weights on the right-hand side.
 We obtain \eqref{eq:iledcheck0} by multiplying both sides of \eqref{eq:checkpsi1} with the vector field multiplier $r^{-q}Z\check{\phi}_0$, where $q>0$ is taken suitably large.
 The estimate \eqref{eq:iledcheck0} can then be applied in combination with $r$-weighted energy estimates (see Step 2 below) to conclude \eqref{eq:iledaneg}.

+In case \ref{item:introalphacaseB}, there is no need to \emph{couple} the integrated energy estimates for $\check{\psi}_{0}$ with the $r$-weighted energy estimates; it is in fact possible to obtain integrated energy estimates involving only the $T$-energy norm at the level of initial data.

-In case \ref{item:introalphacaseB}, we further split the spherical harmonics as follows: \begin{enumerate}[label=(\roman*)] \item $\ell\leq \ell_0$, \item $\ell>\ell_0$, \end{enumerate} with $\ell_0$ sufficiently large.
+We first split up the spherical harmonics as follows: \begin{enumerate}[label=(\roman*)] \item $\ell\leq \ell_0$, \item $\ell>\ell_0$, \end{enumerate} with $\ell_0$ sufficiently large.
 In case \ref{item:introalphacaseB2}, the angular derivatives dominate the terms involving $V_{\alpha}$ by the Poincar\'e inequality on $\s^2$, so standard Morawetz estimates can be used with a straightforward vector field multiplier: we multiply both sides of \eqref{eq:waveeq2a} with $f(r)Z\psi+\frac{D}{2}\frac{df}{dr}\psi$, where $f(r)=-r^{-1}(r-3M)$ and integrate by parts.
 It is only in this case that the presence of trapped null geodesics at $r=3M$ plays a role.

 In case \ref{item:introalphacaseB1}, we consider again the renormalized quantities

 As in case \ref{item:introalphacaseA} above, these are quantities that will have both $T$ and $X$ derivatives that decay \emph{faster} in time than the quantity itself.
 In particular, we can show that